 Kono: Actually, there was a time before the COVID-19 pandemic when I thought about closing the inn.
 Thankfully, we had so many inbound tourists that we couldn't keep up.
 It all happened so quickly that we didn't have time to prepare to welcome them.
 I thought I'd take down the Shichirobe Coffee sign and turn it into a working space that could only be used by guests staying at the Shirakaba next door, to add value to the inn.
 Then COVID-19 hit.
 But now I finally have time to get things in order.
 Now I'm thinking, what should I do next?

-Sekiya: During the peak of inbound tourism, I was constantly working for about two months and couldn't ski.
-It was definitely too busy.
-Maybe COVID-19 was a good opportunity to reassess my position.
+Sekiya: During the peak of inbound tourism, I was working for about two months straight and couldn't ski for myself.
+I was definitely too busy.
+Maybe COVID-19 gave me a good opportunity to re-evaluate where I stand.

-Also, Katsu, you're also a coach at the Nozawa Onsen Junior Ski Club, so you must be busy.
-When did you start?
+Also, Katsu, you're a coach at the Nozawa Onsen Junior Ski Club, so you must be busy, right?
+When did you start that?

 Kono: About four years ago.
 Every day, I would practice in the morning, skate in the afternoon, and then skate at night.
 It felt like I was back in my student days